 #1 Bluthner PH Grand | $1.5 million

-This amazingly mesmerizing piano piece was designed by Paul Henningsen, between the world wars, who was an author and the critic.
-The designer was also known as PH or Progressive Dane that symbolizes his spirits for the design.
+This amazingly mesmerizing piano piece was designed by Paul Henningsen, between the world wars, who was an author and a critic.
+The designer also known as PH or Progressive Dane symbolizes his spirit for the design.
 Likewise, this design has also been associated with his quote, ‘all good art is political.
 This piano frame was largely inspired by the struggles of fighting the bourgeoisie by the preliterate in Berlin. the proximity cost of this piano is 1.5 million dollars.

 #2 Bosendorfer Opus 50.000 | $750,000

 Here comes another majestic and classic design from Bosendorfer with elegant and medieval looks.
 It is largely inspired by the aesthetic beauty of old Vienna and was designed on the occasion of the anniversary of Bosendorfer.
 Similarly, it further features detailed woodwork and handcrafted patterns that make it even more delightful and mesmerizing to look at.
 The No 50.000 was created and placed in the World Exhibition in 1867 Paris.
 It is worth $ 7.5 million, making it the most expensive piano in the world.